 NxFilter and authentication

-NxFilter provides several authentication methods including single sign-on (SSO) with Active Directory.
+NxFilter provides several user authentication methods including single sign-on (SSO) with Active Directory.

 Why authenticationWhen you install NxFilter for the first time, you only have one policy and it applies to everybody in your network.
 But what if you are working for a school as a systems administrator and you want to apply a policy based on user and group?
 You may want to apply a stricter policy to your students and a bit lenient policy to the teachers and staffs.
 So you need to differentiate users.
 That's when you need to enable authentication.